NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

     pair of images.
 For example, if your images are ``left.cub`` and ``right.cub`` you'll get a ``left__right.match`` file.

-    The ``.vwip`` and ``.match`` files are meant to serve as cached tie-point information, and they help speed up the pre-processing phase of the Stereo Pipeline: if these files exist then the ``parallel_stereo`` program will skip over the interest point alignment stage and instead use the cached tie-points contained in the ``*.match`` files.
+    The ``.vwip`` and ``.match`` files are meant to serve as cached tie-point information, and they help speed up the pre-processing phase of the Stereo Pipeline.
+If these files exist, then the ``parallel_stereo`` program will skip over the interest point alignment stage and instead use the cached tie-points contained in the ``*.match`` files, unless the images or cameras are newer, or if invoked with the options ``--left-image-crop-win`` or ``--right-image-crop-win``.
 In the rare case that one of these files did get corrupted or your input images have changed, you may want to delete these files and allow ``parallel_stereo`` to regenerate them automatically.
-This is also recommended if you have upgraded the Stereo Pipeline software.

     Both ``.vwip`` and ``.match`` files can be visualized in ``stereo_gui`` (:numref:`stereo_gui`), and ``.match`` files can be converted to plain text for inspection with